funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 If you want to read more about how this works and keeps your private key safe read [here](/guide/how-does-it-work/re-authentication.html#double-encrypted-localstorage-setup).

-We just add a loading state to our data which is default true, this will then turn to false once the restoreAuthenticationCompleted has completed.
+We just add a loading state to our data which is default `true`, this will then turn to `false` once the restoreAuthenticationCompleted has completed.
 We then in the template just add some loading state to hide and show the buttons.

 :::: tabs :options="{ useUrlFragment: false }"